nfeliciano/readme/JPLC/README.md

 What: Jet Pack Laser Cat is an iPad game where the player uses touch controls to lead the protagonist - the titular cat - towards tools to build a jetpack to escape.
 Developed using Objective-C and the Cocos2D library, JPLC tests dexterity and patience, making players guide the cat around borders and obstacles to victory.
 Beyond a campaign mode, the game also boasts a Nine Lives mode where users can test their skills against a time limit.
 Who: JPLC was developed in a team of 3 people.
 When: The app was developed over 3 months in Summer 2011.
 Where: Screenshots in this repository.
-Code on GitHub.
-The game on the iPad App Store.
+Code on [GitHub](https://github.com/nfeliciano/jplc).
+The game is no longer on the iPad app store due to costs.

 <img src="screenshots/3.jpg" alt="LFI Cover" width="256" height="192">